robotology/robotology-superbuild/README.md

 #### `ROBOTOLOGY_USES_GZ`

-To install Modern Gazebo (gz-sim) on Ubuntu Jammy (22.04) and Noble (24.04) and other supported Debian/Ubuntu systems, follow the instructions available at https://gazebosim.org/docs/harmonic/install_ubuntu#binary-installation-on-ubuntu .
+To install Modern Gazebo (gz-sim) on Ubuntu Jammy (22.04) and Noble (24.04) and other supported Debian/Ubuntu systems, follow the instructions available at https://gazebosim.org/docs/ionic/install_ubuntu#binary-installation-on-ubuntu or  https://gazebosim.org/docs/harmonic/install_ubuntu#binary-installation-on-ubuntu .
 Furthermore, you also need to install the `cli11` dependency with:
 ~~~
 sudo apt-get install libcli11-dev
 ~~~